Switched-On Bach: Recording

 Switched-On Bach features ten pieces by Bach available under the public domain, performed by Carlos, with assistance from Folkman, on a Moog synthesizer.
-Carlos worked closely with Moog designer Robert Moog, testing his components and suggesting improvements.
+Carlos worked closely with the Moog designer, Robert Moog, testing his components and suggesting improvements.
 Most of the album was recorded in a rented studio apartment in which Carlos lived at 410 West End Avenue on the West Side of Manhattan in New York City, using a custom-built 8-track recording machine constructed by Carlos from components built by Ampex.
 The initial track created, however, the Invention in F major, was recorded in the spring of 1967 on a Scully tape machine in Gotham Recording Studios at 2 West 46th Street, where Carlos had brought Moog equipment for a commercial project.

 According to Carlos, Switched-On Bach took approximately five months and one thousand hours to produce.
 As the synthesizers were monophonic, meaning only one note can be played at a time, each track was assembled one at a time.
 Carlos said: "You had to release the note before you could make the next note start, which meant you had to play with a detached feeling on the keyboard, which was really very disturbing in making music."
 The synthesizer was unreliable and often went out of tune; Carlos recalled hitting it with a hammer prior to recording to obtain correct levels.
 After several notes were played, it was checked again to make sure it had not drifted.

 Bach provided only the two chords of a Phrygian Cadence for the second movement of the Brandenburg Concerto No. 3 in G Major, intending that the musician would improvise on these chords.
 Carlos and Folkman carefully constructed this piece to showcase the capabilities of the Moog.

 Artwork

 Switched-On Bach was released with two different covers.
 The most common features a man dressed as Bach standing before a Moog synthesizer.
-The first pressing featured the same man seated, as shown above.
-Carlos and Elkind objected to the original cover and had it replaced, finding it "was a clownish, trivializing image of a mugging Bach, supposedly hearing some absurd sound from his earphones".
+The first pressing featured the same man seated, as shown above, with no credit to Carlos on the front cover.
+Carlos and Elkind objected to this original cover and had it replaced, finding it "was a clownish, trivializing image of a mugging Bach, supposedly hearing some absurd sound from his earphones".
 They also objected to the fact that the synthesizer was incorrectly set up: "[The earphones] were plugged into the input, not output, of a 914 filter module, which in turn was connected to nothing, [assuring] that silence is all that would have greeted Johann Sebastian's ears."